 Mistake 1: Feeling you haven’t capitalised on your investment yet

-As parents, we choose to spend money on our kids extra-curricular activities.
+As parents, we choose to spend money on our kids activities.
 Nobody forces you to enrol your child in that basketball program or sign up for football.
-Sure, your kids might have been keen when they were little to join their friend’s team, but it was still your choice as the adult.
+Sure, your kids might have been keen when they were young to join their friend’s on a team.
+But it was still your choice as the adult.

 The biggest mistake parents make with kids’ sport if forgetting that it’s about the children.
-It’s about kids learning to get along with others, learn to use their body and learn a bit about life too.
+It’s about kids learning to get along with others, mastering their body and figuring out life as well.
 As the years pass that might have changed into some bigger goals and dreams, but it’s still about the kids.

-If your child reaches a point in their sporting career, where it’s no longer fun and they don’t want to keep working towards their goals, then you need to help them be happy with what they’re taking away with them and not load them down with guilt.
+If your child reaches a point in their sporting career, where it’s no longer fun and they’ve lost interest in their goals, you need to help them walk away too.
+To focus on what they’re taking with them and not loading them down with guilt.

 Mistake 2: Owning the decision more than your child does

-Once our children reach the teenager years, they should be able to make more decisions about what they like and what they want to do.
-Plenty of kids might be good at something but not actually enjoy doing it.
+Plenty of kids might be good at something but not actually enjoy it.
 Or they might like doing it, but not in a formal or intensive way.

 Mistake 3: Seeing your child as a quitter

 Success in sport takes a lot of commitment and hard work.
-These kids know what it means to sacrifice and are driven.
-The decision to walk away from a sport they’ve spent years working in doesn’t mean their a quitter.
+These kids know what it means to sacrifice and have drive.
+The decision to walk away from a sport they’ve spent years working in doesn’t mean they’re a quitter.
 Those qualities are going to go with them in life.

-If you’re child is starting to think about leaving their sport, start talking up all the great memories, the skills and the attitude that they’re going to have for life.
+If you’re child is thinking about leaving their sport, start talking up all the great memories, the skills and the attitude that they’re taking with them.
 Not to mention the friendships.
 Those things are worth so much more than what they might achieve in the sport if they stay.

-Mistake 4: Thinking you know better than them what they’re going through
+Mistake 4: Thinking you know what they’re going through better than they do

-If you watch your kids do their sport you can often be fooled into thinking that what they do is simple.
-I know in gymnastics, that some of the things my daughter does she makes look easy.
+If you watch your kids do their sport you can often fool yourself into thinking that what they do is simple.
+In gymnastics, my daughter makes some of the things she does look easy.
 But all those twisty, flippy things aren’t as simple as they seem.

-Only our kids really know what it’s like to do what they do, as them.
+Only our kids really know what it’s like to do what they do.
+And to do it in their body.
 Even if you did the sport as a kid, you’re not them.
 You don’t live their life right now or have the thoughts and feelings they have.

-We need to let your young athletes be the experts of their own lives and respect their authority on that topic.
+We need to let our young athletes be the experts of their own lives and respect their authority on that topic.

 Mistake 5: Worrying about what other parents will think

-There’s a certain amount of peer pressure in sporting circles, mostly among the parents.
-Again, I think this comes back to the investment thing, where parents are wanting to feel like what they’re spending is worthwhile.
+There’s a certain amount of peer pressure in sporting circles, among the parents as well as the kids.
+This might come back to the investment thing, where parents are wanting to feel that what they’re spending is worthwhile.

 It doesn’t matter what other parents think, does it?
 This is about your child and what they choose to do.

 And that’s where parents need to make sure they advocate for their son or daughter.
-The decision to quit will face a lot of pressure, particularly if they still show a lot of promise.
-Their coach will want them to continue, the team might feel like your child is letting them down, officials might also want them to stay on.
+The decision to quit will face a lot of pressure, particularly if they still show promise.
+Their coach will want them to continue.
+The team might feel like your child is letting them down.
+Officials may want them to stay on because of their potential.